twentyhub/energyonline/content/terms-and-conditions.md

 2.5 Can more than one person be a customer?

-If more than one person is the customer at any premises, these terms will apply to each of **you **jointly and severally.
+If more than one person is the customer at any **premises**, these terms will apply to each of **you **jointly and severally.
 This means that each of **you** may individually be responsible for paying our entire invoice, and that everyone who wishes to become a customer will have to contact **us**.

 **You** may nominate a person as an account authority to make decisions for **you** under these terms.
 However, **you** are still responsible as a customer for payment of **your** account and for any costs associated with decisions made by the account authority.